Teebane bombing: Aftermath

 The Historical Enquiries Team investigated the bombing and released its report to the families of the victims.
-It found that the IRA unit had initially planned to carry out the attack on the morning of 17 January as the workers made their way to work but, due to fog, it was put off until the evening.
-Although suspects were arrested in the wake of the attack, nobody has been charged or convicted of the bombing.
-Survivor Bobby O'Neill, who received serious injuries in the blast, told the RUC that as he lay injured on the ground, he had seen a "bearded man" appear at the scene of the bombing.
-The man dispassionately walked through the van's wreckage, showing no compassion or emotion as he gazed upon each of the bodies of the dead and injured and made no attempt to help the wounded.
-O'Neill believed this man was one of the bombers and the following month, helped the RUC to compile a photo-fit image of him which was then circulated to all RUC divisions, but never released to the public.
+It found that the IRA unit had initially planned to carry out the attack on the morning of 17 January, but, due to fog, it was put off until the evening.
+Although suspects were arrested in the wake of the attack, nobody has been charged or convicted.
+Survivor Bobby O'Neill, who received serious injuries in the blast, told the RUC that as he lay injured on the ground, he had seen a "bearded man" appear at the scene.
+The man walked through the van's wreckage, showing no compassion or emotion as he gazed upon each of the bodies of the dead and injured, and made no attempt to help the wounded.
+O'Neill believed this man was one of the bombers and, the following month, helped the RUC to compile a photo-fit image of him which was then circulated to all RUC divisions, but never released to the public.

-Karl Construction erected a granite memorial at the site of the attack and a memorial service is held there each year.
-In January 2012, on the 20th anniversary of the attack, Democratic Unionist Party MLA, Trevor Clarke, whose brother-in-law Nigel McKee at age 22 was the youngest person killed in the bombing, demanded that republicans provide the names of the IRA bombers.
+Karl Construction erected a granite memorial at the site of the attack, and a memorial service is held there each year.
+In January 2012, on the 20th anniversary of the attack, Democratic Unionist Party MLA, Trevor Clarke, whose brother-in-law Nigel McKee at age 22 was the youngest person killed, demanded that republicans provide the names of the IRA bombers.
 On the 30th anniversary, the victims' relatives again appealed for information to find those responsible.